raspberrypilearning/safeguarding-module/en/step_2.md

 If you have your own application form, you could use this as a space to ask for details of referees.
 If you haven’t collected referees in the application form, you can ask for them after the informal meeting.
 The referees can be a colleague, teacher or lecturer, or a friend who knows you well.
 Many volunteers can be referred to the club by another existing club volunteer, this person can also act as a referee.

-**Tip**:When you check references, it is often best to phone the referee as people will be more inclined to give a more honest perspective than in writing.
+**Tip**: When you check references, it is often best to phone the referee as people will be more inclined to give a more honest perspective than in writing.

 --- save ---